SoftUni/Programming-Basics-Book-Python-EN/chapter-10-functions.md

 ## Functions with parameters (complex functions)

-To solve our problem using function, often in our practice we need an **additional knowledge** which varies with the problem we need to solve. **The parameters of a function** are supplementing us with this knowledge hence the behaviour of the function depends on these parameters.
+To solve our problem using function, often in our practice we need an **additional knowledge** which varies with the problem we need to solve. **The parameters of a function** are supplementing us with this knowledge, hence the behaviour of the function depends on these parameters.

 ### Use of parameters in a function